sparksammy/sparksammy/README.md

 ### Hi there 👋
 Hello, my name is Sam, but you can just call me Sparksammy.
+I am a male, if you don't know me.
 As you can probably tell, I love FOSS and coding.
 But I love food as well.
 One of my biggest dreams is to tour the world (paid by Food Network) eating food.
 But most important of all for coders, I like making solutions for problems with code.
 My favorite languages and frameworks are Javascript/NodeJS, HTML, Cordova, Electron, and COSMOS/C#.
 I am learning everyday about new concepts in Computer Programming, so I hope you enjoy my projects, as well as the ones I've backed up.
 <!--
 **sparksammy/sparksammy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.